Measuring Airflow in Piping

-Accurately measuring Airflow in piping is never trivial.
+Accurately measuring Airflow in piping is never trivial!!
 This page will review some of the ways it is done.
 But first let me describe the easiest way to use a pitot tube to make this measurement in common radon piping.
 This requires a magnehelic or digital micro-manometer and of course a pitot tube.
 The pitot tube and magnehelic can be purchased from Infiltec or directly from Dwyer.

 Airflow in a pipe is not uniform.
 When air enters a turn (elbow) airflow is most disrupted coming out of the turn.
 The general rule is make airflow measurements at least 2 pipe diameters before an elbow and at least 8-10 pipe diameters after an elbow.
 To most accurately measure airflow in a pipe that has no airflow vanes to make the airflow more uniform you would average multiple pitot measurements using the following pattern.
 Not trivial as you can see.